bkietz/maud/options.rst

 declare a requirement on any other option as long as no cycles are formed.
 Options with no requirements placed on them will have their default or user configured value.
-Otherwise requirements determine the option's value (even if the dependency's default is required).
+Otherwise requirements determine the option's value (even if the value required happens to be a the dependency's default).

 .. tab:: ✅ Valid